World premiere of my «Hymn To Life»

 Piano Recitals 2026 in Basel and St. Gallen

-«Spiritual virtuosity» - this is the title of two piano recitals that I will be giving in Basel and St. Gallen in February 2026.
-The expression «Spiritual virtuosity» refers to a musical movement that originated with Franz Liszt in the 1850ies.
-After many years and countless tours as a concert virtuoso, Liszt left the virtuoso circus for good.
-He no longer wanted to perform the same bravura pieces over and over again.
-He searched for more profoundness.
-In his compositions, he sought the «spiritual» aspect of music: the transcendence of sound.
+«Spiritual virtuosity» is the title of two Piano Recitals which I played in Basel and St. Gallen in February 2026.
+The somewhat strange title refers to something that was most important to Franz Liszt both as a composer and a pianist.
+In 1847, after many years and countless voyages as a piano virtuoso, Liszt had had enough of the virtuoso circus.
+He no longer wanted to perform the same old bravura pieces over and over again to an audience looking for sensation.
+He longed for something more meaningful.
+In his compositions, he sought the «spiritual» aspect in music, the content, the transcendence.
 He was particularly inspired by the late works of Ludwig van Beethoven.
+My two concerts illustrated this development.
+The following works were on the program:

 Wild and experimental: Franz Liszt's Prelude on B-A-C-H from 1855